 Analyzing AstraZeneca's Unusual Options Activity

-AstraZeneca (NASDAQ:AZN) shares experienced unusual options activity on Monday.
-The stock price moved down to $56.76 following the option alert.
+Shares of AstraZeneca (NASDAQ:AZN) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved up to $57.32.

 - Sentiment: BULLISH